softvisio/psqls/README.md

 Usage is the same as for original `psql`.

-For tunneled connections is sets `REAL_HOST` variable, which can be used in your `psqlrc` as following:
+For tunneled connections is sets `REAL_HOST` variable, which can be used in your `.psqlrc` as following:

 ```text
 \if :{?REAL_HOST}